diefenbach/guillotina/docs/source/about.rst

 An Object Graph: The guillotina datastore.
 ------------------------------------------

-At the beginging there is the notiion of Content-Type.
+At the beginging there is the notion of Content-Type.
 A content type, it's just a python interface (A class) that describes an object.
 Every object could be stored on the db.
 And every objet, could have child objects related to them.
 Something like: